Evolving Surfaces and Evolving Implicit Differential Equations Via Contact Geometry and Singularities: Introduction and Main Results

-{ {\bf Note.} Many results of this paper come from Ch.\,7 of my Ph.\,D. Thesis and were exposed in the Singularity Theory Semester at Newton Institute (2000) and in a minicourse (Int.
-Conf. of Real and Complex Singularities Sao Carlos, 2002), where a preprint was distributed.
+Among some pictures of computer experiments by A.\,Ortiz, the ``8'' in the transition of Fig.\,\ref{fig:eight-figure} drew V.\,Arnold's attention, who suggested to prove (or disprove) the {\em unavoidability of the ``8''}.
+Arnold considered it as a fundamental fact of geometry of surfaces (Paris, 1999).
+This \textit{unavoidability problem} (solved by Theorem\,\ref{A_3-bifurcations}), the preprint of Panov's paper \cite{Dima} and Mumford's problem were the motivations for this research.
+Many results of this paper come from Ch.\,7 of my Ph.\,D. Thesis (\cite{Uribetesis}) and were exposed in the Singularity Theory Semester at Newton Institute (2000) and in a mini-course (Int.
+Conf. of Real and Complex Singularities Sao Carlos, 2002), where the preprint \textit{Surface Evolution, Implicit Differential Equations and Pairs of Legendrian Fibrations} was distributed.
 This is a completely revamped version: shorter, clearer and includes several new results.

-{\bf Note.} The classification of jets of functions of \cite{Toru}, via central projections of their graphs, is related to our work.
-But to apply their normal forms to geometry of surfaces, one requires additional considerations on the higher order terms not included in their list of jets, and the moduli of their normal forms require some restrictions (provided by our results). }